 6.X.3.1 Enhanced interaction between AF and 5GS for QoS policy coordination among multiple QoS flows

 AF provides service flow coordination group ID together with group level treatment requirements to PCF via NEF using the procedure of setting up an AF session with required QoS.
+The AF can provide the requirements and information of all of the service flows in a group with a single request or using multiple requests.
+In the latter case the flow coordination group ID is used to correlate the different requests together in the PCF.
+If the AF provides or adds service flows in separate requests, joint admission control/resource allocation can be performed not at one specific point of time but still in a joint manner in that failed admission of one service flow can affect the corresponding actions on already established and to-be-established service flows in the same service flow group.

 Figure 6.X.3-1: Setting up an AF session with required QoS procedure

-1. The AF sends a request to reserve resources for an AF session using Nnef_AFsessionWithQoS_Create request message (AF Identifier, UE address, Flow description(s), QoS reference, (optional) Alternative Service Requirements (containing one or more QoS reference parameters in a prioritized order), service flow coordination group ID, group level treatment requirements to the NEF.
+1. The AF sends one or multiple requests to reserve resources for an AF session using Nnef_AFsessionWithQoS_Create request message (AF Identifier, UE address, Flow description(s), QoS reference, (optional) Alternative Service Requirements (containing one or more QoS reference parameters in a prioritized order), service flow coordination group ID, group level treatment requirements to the NEF.

+The group level treatment requirements may include joint admission and joint QoS fulfilment policy for the flows in the group.
+The policy can indicate that the admission and/or QoS fulfilment is to be failed if it fails for any of the flows in the group or any of the flows in the group indicated as critical.

+The group level treatment requirements may include also synchronized delivery requirement for any specifically indicated flows in the group.

 2. NEF performs authorization of the AF request.
-It continues with step 3 if the request is authorized, and continues with step 5 is the request is not authorized.
+It continues with step 3 if the request is authorized and continues with step 5 is the request is not authorized.

 3. The NEF interacts with the PCF by triggering a Npcf_PolicyAuthorization_Create request and provides AF Identifier, UE address, Flow description(s), the QoS reference, and the optional Alternative Service Requirements (containing one or more QoS reference parameters in a prioritized order), service flow coordination group ID, and group level treatment requirements.
+PCF uses this information to issue policy rules for the service flows in the request together.
+PCF also uses this information to check if there is already established service flows using the same service flow coordination group ID, in which case PCF treats the received request together with the existing policy rules for the service flow coordination group.
+If multiple PCFs are selected for the service flows of the group, the NEF interacts with the PCFs for the QoS requirements provision.

+Editor's note: Whether and how to have the coordination between PCFs when multi-PCFs selected for the service flows of the group are FFS.

 4. PCF responses to NEF whether the policy is authorized or not.